 One major concern for governments globally is the risk of importing new variants of the virus, for which existing vaccines might offer less protection, and lead to a new wave of infections and restrictions.
 While it is already illegal to travel abroad for foreign holidays, the government has recently brought in new legislation that both clarifies the restrictions and toughens up the penalties (up to £5,000 per person).
-This suggests that a tough stance on foreign travel is likely to remain in place for some time and whilst vaccine passports may offer a solution to this problem, these appear to be some way off.
+This suggests the possibility that a tough stance on foreign travel might remain in place for some time and whilst vaccine passports may offer a solution to this problem, these still appear to be some way off.

 As things currently stand, Ian thinks that travel companies offering holidays in Europe will likely struggle in this environment.
 However, UK holdings in travel and leisure are likely to perform strongly as people who would otherwise holiday abroad are forced to holiday in the UK.
 Ian thinks that could also bolster domestic spending, which will hopefully feed through to retail companies as well.
 However, not all retail will be able to remain afloat, and Ian thinks that the bigger question will be whether the UK High Street can be rejuvenated by the survivors?
-Ian thinks that out-of-town shopping facilities will get back to profitability quickly and that new business start-ups could do quite well.
+Ian thinks that these companies will have to change and adapt, but he says that it is possible.
+He also thinks that out-of-town shopping facilities will get back to profitability quickly and that new business start-ups could do quite well.